History of the

 “A few months before the initiative was founded, I discovered the so-called “Crown of the Bornplatz Synagogue” at an antique dealer in Hamburg in late summer 2020.
 The valuable crown once adorned the Torah Scroll in the former Bornplatz Synagogue.

-She was, so to speak, the only surviving, silent witness of the 1938 Reichspogrom Night, during which the Bornplatz Synagogue was forcibly plundered and destroyed.
-And now, after more than 80 years, it came back into our lives and I held it in my hands in amazement.
+It was, so to speak, the only surviving, silent witness of the 1938 Reichspogrom Night, during which the Bornplatz Synagogue was forcibly plundered and destroyed.
+And now, after more than 80 years later, it came back into our lives and I held it in my hands in amazement.
 It was a very emotional moment. ”

 What was the next step?

 I wanted to save the crown for our community and had to buy it first.
 Which - to be honest - still makes me pretty angry.
-I - a Hamburger of Jewish faith - had to acquire the Nazi loot!
-A piece of loot that was demonstrably stolen from my ancestors in National Socialist Germany from the former Bornplatz Synagogue.
+I - a Hamburgian of Jewish faith - had to acquire the Nazi loot!
+A piece of of the plundering and pillage that was demonstrably stolen from my ancestors in Nazi Germany from the former Bornplatz Synagogue.
 That felt very wrong.

 That's right.
 In many conversations within but especially outside the Jewish community, I felt people's desire that hate, discrimination or simple ignorance should have no future in our city.
 We are experiencing an increasing number of anti-Semitic crimes and are experiencing how dangerous it is to wear a kipa or even a Star of David in public.
 Because of this still sad reality and because of the discovery of the Crown, I then founded the “Bornplatz Synagogue Reconstruction Initiative” with great co-initiators.